ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 This means that for a given input, there can be only one valid output from the workstep generated by the BPI.

-**[R229]** The output from a workstep execution MUST be finalized through an agreed upon quorum of cryptographic signatures of the workgroup participants associated with the workstep.
+**[R229]** The output from a workstep execution MUST be finalized through an agreed-upon quorum of cryptographic signatures of the workgroup participants associated with the workstep.

 This means that the output of a workstep execution must be verified and agreed upon by a previously defined number of the workgroup participants.
 This naturally extends to the input as well.